 One study showed approximately 80% of cats had positive antibodies to the bacteria, and approximately 50% of cats carry the Bartonella henselae but are asymptomatic.

 Cats are the main reservoir of CSD although puncture wounds and scratches from dogs, thorns, splinters and even fish bones have been implicated in a few cases too.
 Although the bacterium is relatively common in cats, it is quite rare to catch CSD, which indicates that it’s somewhat difficult to catch.
 Infection occurs in humans via a bite, scratch or puncture.

-It has been speculated that tick bites may also transmit the bacteria to humans, however, there is no evidence that the bacteria can be spread from fleas to humans.
+Tick bites may transmit the bacteria to humans; however, is no evidence the bacteria can pass from fleas to humans.